 - Value language (Demo/Test/Sample)

-Email Split Testing: A Powerful Tool That Must Be Used CorrectlyUsing email split testing to inform your email marketing decisions will affect your conversion rates.
-But with great power comes great responsibility.
-Used incorrectly, testing will cause you to draw incorrect conclusions that will harm ROI.
+Email Split Testing: A Powerful Tool That Must Be Used CorrectlyEmploying email split testing to guide your email marketing choices will influence your conversion rates.
+However, remember that great power brings great responsibility.
+If used improperly, testing will lead you to formulate inaccurate conclusions, ultimately damaging your ROI.
 One best practice you can use to avoid this is to never draw conclusions beyond what the test results specifically prove.
 For example, research by Litmus shows that subject lines impact conversions — but sometimes in an inverse manner to their effect on open rates.
 In other words, a subject line variant that maximizes open rates means just that; it does not mean the variant also increases conversion rates.
 A second best practice is to avoid the temptation to test everything all at once.
 While it’s true that small changes anywhere in your email can affect conversions, running too many tests at once risks becoming so overloaded with making changes that there’s no consistency in how you communicate with your audience.
 Take your time and focus on the major aspects that have the greatest impact.
 Once you settle on a strategy, use it consistently before worrying about smaller changes.
 Keep the testing focused on finding how to consistently communicate the value contained in your emails to your audience in the most effective way possible.
 Then you’ll be well on your way to maximizing the ROI of every message you send.

 Sources https ://zapier.com/learn/email-marketing/ab-testing-email-marketing/